MaCh3 2.4.2

 Uses TSpline3_red for interpolation.

-Custom exception class for MaCh3 errors.
+Custom exception class used throughout MaCh3.

 EW: As SplineBase is an abstract base class we have to do some gymnastics to get it to get it into py...